Hyperarousal and how it can cause insomnia

 Read on to learn what hyperarousal is, its symptoms and causes, how it affects your sleep, and what you can do about it.

-Hyperarousal is defined as a state where you are more alert or vigilant.
-Usually, this alertness is caused by the brain detecting a threat and entering fight-or-flight mode.
-The cause can be a real external threat or internal fear; for example, worrying about the consequences of not getting enough sleep.
-The stimuli can be external, internal, physical or emotional, since your body cannot differentiate between the two.
-It is completely normal and something that we all experience from time to time.
+Hyperarousal is a state in which you are more alert or vigilant.
+Usually, hyperarousal is caused by the brain detecting a threat and entering fight-or-flight mode.
+The cause can be a real external threat or an internal fear or anxiety.

-The level of hyperarousal one may experience varies a lot, along with the level of distress and dysfunction it causes.
-One of the msot extreme examples is Post-Traumatic Stress Disorder (PTSD).
-Note that PTSD is not a normal state, but rather a diagnosed disorder,, and you do not have to have PTSD to experience hyperarousal.
+The level of hyperarousal one may experience varies greatly, along with the level of distress and dysfunction it causes.
+One of the most extreme examples is Post-Traumatic Stress Disorder (PTSD).
 For most, hyperarousal manifests itself as a subtle sense of unease that you might not even be aware of, but can still disrupt your sleep.

 - Difficulty falling or staying asleep